 Depending on the details of the crime, the drug charges you face could either be misdemeanors or felonies.
 When is it a misdemeanor or a felony?

-- Trafficking Drugs: Felony – You can be charged with narcotic trafficking even if you are not directly transporting the drugs.
+Trafficking Drugs: Felony – You can be charged with narcotics trafficking even if you are not directly transporting the drugs.
 Anything you do to help with a sale of drugs can be considered a felony charge of conspiracy or aiding.

 WHAT IS AN INFRACTION?
 A CRIMINAL DEFENSE LAW FIRM IN SAN DIEGO EXPLAINS